 Using some and any can be confusing!
 It is not difficult to learn how and when to use them.
 The rules are simple, see below.
 It just takes practice to use some and any correctly.
 Grammar Things can be counted.
 We

-FREE, always.
-Connect, post, and share in English!
+Create a page to share things and use English!
 Very easy English.
 It’s for students, friends, and teachers for fun and work.
-ESL Buddies is a place for you to use and learn English!
-Or to help others.
-Like Facebook, you
+ESL Space Friends: a social network This is a place for you to use and learn English!
+You

 Adverbs are words that modify (1) verbs, (2) adjectives, and (3) other adverbs.
 They tell how (manner), when (time), where(place), how much (degree), and why (cause).
 Why is a common one-word adverb that tells why.
 Adverbs that tell us how, when, where…

 How to use words that help you put events, a story, in order like: first, next, then, and finally.
 Things that are in a specific order are in a “sequence”.
 Recipes and instructions are in a sequence.
 For example

 Present day handprints Source image: Desktop and Mobile Backgrounds The word handprint is a compound noun.
 A compound noun is made up of two words put together to make one word.
 It is made from the words hand and print.

 Just when you finally think you understand English grammar and all the different tenses, you discover irregular verbs.

 Over 180 English verbs are called irregular verbs, and they break all the rules.

 The title of this photo is White Crane in Flight.
 The phrase “In flight” can mean – during the time that something, like a bird, is flying.
 The word “in-flight” refers to what occurs while you are flying in